thinkocapo/willcapio/content/posts/2018-10-14/index.md

 published: true
 ---
 <!-- institutions I studied in. courses I took -->
-You can take the kid out of Walpole, but you can't take Walpole out of the kid...
+You can take the kid out of Walpole, but you can't take Walpole out of the kid

 # Education